Testing Center website

 - You must meet all assessment entry requirements before your application to DMACC can be accepted.

 Math Placement/ALEKS website for additional information regarding the math placement assessment requirement.

 - Take the LASSI assessment to learn which of your college-ready study skills are strong and which could use attention (optional).

 PLEASE COMPLETE ONE OF THE FOLLOWING OPTIONS FOR ADMISSIONS ASSESSMENT:

 - Complete the Next-Generation ACCUPLACER® tests and ALEKS placement assessment.
 Next-Generation ACCUPLACER is made up of two tests: Reading and Writing.
 ALEKS is a separate online assessment available through the DMACC Web Info System and may be completed off campus anywhere internet access is available or at any of the DMACC Computer Labs.

 - Submit official ACT scores in reading, writing, and math.
 All ACT scores must be sent.

-- Complete COMPASS reading and writing tests and submit ACT math scores.
+- Complete the Next-Generation ACCUPLACER Reading and Writing tests and submit ACT math scores.

 - Provide evidence of successful college experience in math, reading, and writing course work.

-New students who fill out a DMACC application for admission and indicate that English is not their native language may need to take the ESL COMPASS.
-ESL COMPASS is made up of four tests: Grammar/Usage, Reading, Listening, and Math.
-ESL students who submit ACT scores and do not score a 19 or above in any one area will be required to take the equivalent ESL Compass assessment unless they can show evidence of successful college experience.
+New students who fill out a DMACC application for admission and indicate that English is not their native language may need to take the ELL ACCUPLACER.
+ELL students who submit ACT scores and do not score a 19 or above in any one area will be required to take the equivalent ELL ACCUPLACER assessment unless they can show evidence of successful college experience.

-The ESL Test in COMPASS will be waived for students who submit an ACT score.
+The ELL Test in ACCUPLACER will be waived for students who submit an ACT score.
 (All ACT scores must be sent.)

 » Find a Testing Center